andyfischer/circa/docs/internal/interpreter.md

     circa_caller_term(stack)

         Returns the term that was used for this call.
-May return NULL if the branch was pushed manually.
+May return NULL if the block was pushed manually.

         Impl: Returns the current term (according to PC) in the second-to-top frame.

     circa_caller_input_term(stack, index)

         Fetches the nth input Term that was used for this call.
-If the branch was pushed manually, there might be no such term, in which case this will return NULL.
+If the block was pushed manually, there might be no such term, in which case this will return NULL.

         Impl: Looking at the 'current' term in the second-to-top frame, this will return the nth input term of this.

-    circa_caller_branch(stack)
+    circa_caller_block(stack)

-        Promise: Returns the branch where the current call was made.
+        Promise: Returns the block where the current call was made.
-        Impl: Returns the branch of the second-to-top frame.
+        Impl: Returns the block of the second-to-top frame.

 # EXAMPLE #

-We'll use two branches:
+We'll use two blocks:

-BranchA: {
+BlockA: {
     input0
     x = input0 + 1
     y = b(x)